jake-abed/portfolio-blog/src/pages/blogs/gettin-ziggy.md

 Published on: 2025-02-10

 Okay, so I played around with Odin earlier and had a great time.
+Now, it probably says a bit about me that I think that's a 'good time' but so be it!
 There are a lot of things to love about it.
 For example, what's not too love about the walrus operator (`:=`) and the four-eyes operator (`::`) for assignment?
 It's heavenly.

 But everyone and their mother keeps crowing about Zig lately.
 Zig this.
 Zig that.
 Zig cured my depression.
 Zig got me a job.
 Zig solved world hunger.
 Zig